crhbetz/mp-activityFile/README.md

 This differs from the info you can get from the MADmin status page, as the status page only denotes the last time of successful data transmission from PogoDroid.

-In another file called $origin.ips, it will store internal and external IPs of your devices separated by a comma.
+In another file called `$origin.ips`, it will store internal and external IPs of your devices separated by a comma.

 ### Setup
 The plugin should work out of the box.
 In the `plugin.ini` file, you can set the check interval in seconds and disable the logline showing all "touched" device-files with the time of the last data from RGC.